AP Exclusive: Solo Talks About Future, Fight for Equal Pay

 The 35-year-old Solo is not eligible for reinstatement to the team until February.
 She said it's up to the U.S. Soccer Federation and coach Jill Ellis to allow her to return.

 Her comments come as the team's players are negotiating a new collective bargaining agreement with U.S. Soccer.
 The current contract expires on Dec.
-31, but neither side has filed a 60-day notice of termination, meaning that talks could continue into the new year.
+31, but according to the USSF neither side has filed a 60-day notice of termination, meaning that talks could continue into the new year.

 Solo, a 17-year veteran of the team, is closely watching the negotiations, which have been ongoing this month.
 In a wide-ranging interview with The Associated Press on Thursday, she said she "hopes and prays" players don't back down in their ongoing fight to earn equitable salaries to the male national team players.